astromuffin22/Startup-South/README.md

 ![Instruction Page](Instructions.png)

-Here is the page where you can open the cases and test your luck!
+Here is the pop up where you can open the cases and test your luck!

 ![Case Opening Page](Case_Opening.png)